khoelscher0625/100-days-of-code/log.md

 **Thoughts** Enjoyed the refresher of CSS properties.
 I was pleased that I learned more about CSS class and id selectors, as well as custom CSS variables and how they are inherited.
 Look forward to using these new skills in future projects.

+### Day 3: Monday, October 12th, 2020

+**Today's Progress**: Started the Applied Visual Design lessons on freeCodeCamp

+**Thoughts** Really enjoyed today's coding.
+It was some fundamental understanding that I needed and didn't get in the few classes I have taken.
+Reminded myself that this coding challenge isn't about completion, it is about coding everyday.
+I missed a few days unfortunately in the chaos of life, but I am back now and ready to head full steam!

 **Link(s) to work**